RoopeshBahree/rwp-image-gallery/readme.txt

 Requires PHP:      7.4
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

-Add a block to display an image gallery with horizontal or vertical layout options to your site with this WordPress block.
+Add a block to display an image gallery with horizontal, vertical or masonry layout options to your site with this WordPress block.

 == Description ==